GregoryFaust/samblaster/README.md

 *samblaster* has been accepted for publication in Oxford University Press Journal *Bioinformatics*.
 **Please cite:** [SAMBLASTER: fast duplicate marking and structural variant read extraction](http://bioinformatics.oxfordjournals.org/content/early/2014/06/05/bioinformatics.btu314)

+Also see **SAMBLASTER_Supplemental.pdf** in this repository for a more complete comparison of *samblaster* vs. *Picard* using NA12878 as a sample dataset.

 ---

 **Current version:** 0.1.15